taw10/crystfel/INSTALL.md

 that you only need the Mosflm binary, not the full `iMosflm` user interface.
 [Download it here](https://www.mrc-lmb.cam.ac.uk/mosflm/mosflm/ver740/pre-built/mosflm-linux-64-noX11.zip).

-You probably have CCP4 installed already, with its own copy of `mosflm`.
+You probably have CCP4 installed already, which comes with its own copy of `mosflm`.
 However, you should keep your CCP4 installation separate from CrystFEL.
 The reason is that CCP4 comes with its own private copies of all its dependencies, and it becomes very difficult to make the build process for CrystFEL (or